-My husband Rick and I currently share our home with our 3 border collies – 11 year old Ripley, Lexi who is 6 and our newest addition Judge who is 1.
+My husband Rick and I currently share our home with our 2 border collies – 6 year old Lexi and our newest addition (Ripley’s son) Judge who is 1.

 While living in Edmonton, I discovered agility becoming involved in the sport since 2001 when I brought home my first wire haired fox terrier, Abbey.
 I have competed successfully at both the Provincial and National level and have earned an Agility Trial Champion of Canada (ATChC) title on the first ever wire fox terrier.
 Agility quickly became a passion in my life which has led me to actively teach and compete in the sport.